NickGrunert/master-thesis/modules/01_using_sam.typ

       max_magnitude = np.max(np.sqrt(derivative_x**2 + derivative_y**2))
       for r in range(height):
           for c in range(width):
-              image[r, c] = get_scaled_color(x[r, c], y[r, c], max_magnitude)
+              image[r, c] = get_scaled_colour(x[r, c], y[r, c], max_magnitude)
       image = (image * 255).astype(np.uint8)

       return image
     ```

     #heading(depth: 5, numbering: none, bookmarked: false)[Color Channel Swaps]
-    The original RGB data is rendered incomplete due to an absence of height information, and the derived image may itself be compromised by inaccuracies in the height data.
+    The original #abr("RGB")  data is rendered incomplete due to an absence of height information, and the derived image may itself be compromised by inaccuracies in the height data.
-    It can be argued that certain segments may be more effectively represented visually by the original RGB values.
+    It can be argued that certain segments may be more effectively represented visually by the original #abr("RGB")  values.
     For instance, two segments with analogous derivatives that are adjacent to each other yet situated at different heights may prove challenging to discern through the utilisation of solely the derived image.
-    In the context of RGB data, however, such transitions are frequently pronounced due to the presence of shadows or other chromatic variations.
+    In the context of #abr("RGB")  data, however, such transitions are frequently pronounced due to the presence of shadows or other chromatic variations.

-    In order to identify a solution that involves the merging of the colour channel information with the spatial data of the derivative image, it is proposed that the colour channels of the original RGB data be swapped with the derivative's magnitude.
+    In order to identify a solution that involves the merging of the colour channel information with the spatial data of the derivative image, it is proposed that the colour channels of the original #abr("RGB")  data be swapped with the derivative's magnitude.
     It should be noted that preliminary experiments were conducted in which two colour channels were substituted for the derivatives in the x and y directions.
-    Initial testing demonstrated an inability to convey any useful information to SAM.
+    Initial testing demonstrated an inability to convey any useful information to #abr("SAM").
     Furthermore, a similar outcome was observed in images of a greyscale.

-    However, utilising the full range of methodologies available for combining the derivative image and the original three channels of the RGB data, it is possible to create three distinct images.
+    However, utilising the full range of methodologies available for combining the derivative image and the original three channels of the #abr("RGB")  data, it is possible to create three distinct images.
-    It is hypothesised that each of these will hold some spatial information as well as colour information, which may be promising in augmenting the input data for SAM.
+    It is hypothesised that each of these will hold some spatial information as well as colour information, which may be promising in augmenting the input data for #abr("SAM").

     #heading(depth: 5, numbering: none, bookmarked: false)[Synopsis]
     As demonstrated in the @fig:sam:images, a selection of images for each house has been selected for use in the evaluation.
-    The initial hypothesis is that the RGB image and the RGB image with shadow removal will yield similar results, with the original image performing slightly worse.
+    The initial hypothesis is that the #abr("RGB")  image and the #abr("RGB")  image with shadow removal will yield similar results, with the original image performing slightly worse.
     It is hypothesised that the derivative image will demonstrate the strongest overall performance, given its possession of the most valuable height information.
     The quality of the images, in which the colour channels are substituted for derivative information, is yet to be determined through experimental investigation.
     The current hypothesis is that none of the three images will always perform optimally, but that there will be situations where individuals from these three will not be usable, while the others yield satisfactory results.